About the book

 Observing Environmental Change in Australia – Conversations for Sustainability covers the monitoring of environmental change, urbanisation and land-use changes, biodiversity, extreme events, climate, carbon and water.

 Chapters detail the importance of Indigenous knowledge, the use of satellite remote sensing and drones, and managing ‘big data’.
-The book concludes with descriptions of visualising environmental information, emerging technologies, and the importance of engaging the community.
+The book concludes with descriptions of visualising environmental monitoring data, emerging technologies, and the importance of engaging the community.

 “The chapters capture the voice of Australian and international researchers sharing how they measure changes in Australia’s environment over time and space, the equipment they use and the data they gather, share and interpret,” says Professor Beazley.